Start your homeschool year off right with our homeschool curriculum planning guide for grade 3.

 Language Lessons from Australian History Book 1, aimed at 6-8-year-old children, uses many Charlotte Mason style elements as it teaches English skills such as beginning grammar, poetry, copywork, narration and picture study all while also studying Australian History.
 The way history is taught in this program is very appealing to children as they listen to you read the stories from Our Australian Story and do the work set for them.
 With this book, you get two subjects done at once, and it is also available in two other levels so you can use it with your other children as well.

 If your child has completed LLATL Red he/she will be ready to go on to this book.
 Please read the product page for more information.
 Note: this program does not include spelling instruction.

 This age is the right time to get into full swing with teaching grammar.
 Our ebook Grammar Through Copywork is a Charlotte Mason inspired curriculum using classic literature to teach grammar concepts.
 With this method, there is also the opportunity to improve spelling and written expression by providing excellent models, so it’s always a win-win.
 There is no need to use this book if you are already doing Language Lessons from Australian History, unless you need more copywork.
 It can be used as a stand-alone grammar book or alongside another language program.

 For more information, check how Singapore maths compares to the Australian Curriculum.

 New to Singapore maths?
 You can learn more in our article What is Singapore maths?

 Handwriting and Copywork

-Age 8-10 is a good age to begin cursive writing with The Art of Cursive Introductory Book.
-This book transitions the child from printing to cursive and comes in two different fonts: Manuscript Cursive and Modern Italic.
-This book also provides the opportunity for picture study.
+Age 8-10 is a good time to begin cursive writing with The Art of Cursive Introductory Book.

 Grade 3 Option 2